Ax0l0ti/1st-year/Yr1 Notes📗/Semester 1/DB & DM/DM/Problem Sheet 1.md

 # DM Problem S 1 - OG's work
 ---
 > [!info]+ File Details
-> Includes information about when file was created, what module the note belongs to. **Some** notes have listed teachers and Resources.
+> Includes information about this (genus:: Note) from [Year::1].
+Contains details on when this was created, what module the note belongs to.
-> > *Date :* 20-09-2023
+> >*Date :* 20-09-2023
 > > *Module :* #CM12004DM
 > > *Teacher*:
 > > *Resources :*